Need for Speed Rivals: Reception

-Steve Hannley of Hardcore Gamer gave the game a 4.5/5, saying "It’s raw, visceral, intense and boasts a ton of replay value thanks to over one hundred events and seamless online multiplayer."
+Steve Hannley of Hardcore Gamer gave the game a 4.5/5, saying "It's raw, visceral, intense and boasts a ton of replay value thanks to over one hundred events and seamless online multiplayer."
 Jeff Gerstmann from Giant Bomb gave the game a 3/5, praising the game's gameplay and soundtrack but criticized the lack of amount players allowed on the online multiplayer.
 Gerstmann also noted that the PC version was locked at 30 frames-per-second and stated that "is especially ridiculous", but still considered the PC version the best looking version.
 GameZones Mike Splechta gave the PS4 version an 8.5/10, stating "For a game that touts speed in its name, Need for Speed: Rivals delivers on every front.
 It's gorgeous, fast and definitely furious."
 Daniel Krupa for IGN scored the game an 8.0 and stated: "Fast, furious, and fun.
 NFS: Rivals blends Hot Pursuit and Most Wanted to great effect."
 Philip Kollar of Polygon gave the game an 8.5 out of 10, writing: "Need for Speed Rivals technical shortcomings are frustrating primarily because almost everything else about the game is so well-designed and impressive.
 It builds on the series' legacy but also stretches into meaningful new directions.
 It may hit a few bumps, but if this is what Ghost Games can pull off in their first release and the first next-gen Need for Speed, the future is bright for this franchise."
 Andrew Reiner of Game Informer gave high praise to the online multiplayer interactivity, stressing that the online features create an experience unlike any other.
 Reiner also called the game's visuals "drop dead gorgeous", and complimented the playability for making the game feel "silky smooth".
 Reiner gave the game a 9/10 and had minor criticisms.
 Nick Pino from GamesRadar also praised the visuals and controls, calling them "absolutely gorgeous" and "slick" respectively.
 Pino was critical of the car customization and damage, but commended the game world for feeling alive.
-Eurogamer's Martin Robinson gave the game a 9/10 and called it "fantastic".
+Eurogamers Martin Robinson gave the game a 9/10 and called it "fantastic".
 He spoke well of the overall action gameplay, the points system, the sound design of the cars, the visuals, and the world design.
 Robinson's main criticisms were concerning the "obnoxious" soundtrack, the inability to pause the game, the world size, and the vehicle takedown systems.